kali-linex/linex/Documentation/arch/arm64/memory.rst

 ==============================
-Memory Layout on AArch64 Linux
+Memory Layout on AArch64 Linex
 ==============================

 Author: Catalin Marinas <catalin.marinas@arm.com>

-This document describes the virtual memory layout used by the AArch64 Linux kernel.
+This document describes the virtual memory layout used by the AArch64 Linex kernel.
 The architecture allows up to 4 levels of translation tables with a 4KB page size and up to 3 levels with a 64KB page size.

-AArch64 Linux uses either 3 levels or 4 levels of translation tables with the 4KB page configuration, allowing 39-bit (512GB) or 48-bit
+AArch64 Linex uses either 3 levels or 4 levels of translation tables with the 4KB page configuration, allowing 39-bit (512GB) or 48-bit
 (256TB) virtual addresses, respectively, for both user and kernel.
 With 64KB pages, only 2 levels of translation tables, allowing 42-bit (4TB)